plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 ## Testing Validation Rules

 Most validation rule tests out there are _horrifically_ useless.
-They say things like, &#8220;With this sample form, the such and such property should report some error of some kind.&#8221; Such a test _seems_ to be testing something, but it's so vague that you wind up being able to get a passing test even when everything is buggy.
+They say things like, "With this sample form, the such and such property should report some error of some kind.&#8221; Such a test _seems_ to be testing something, but it's so vague that you wind up being able to get a passing test even when everything is buggy.

 Instead, let's actually assert that the validation rule fails for the reason we think it is set up to fail, by asserting on the error message too!